![]() |

-Occasionally, I'll read a book whose ending completely alters the nature of the story that preceded it, and which requires that I fundamentally rethink my opinion of how that story functions.
+Occasionally, I'll read a book whose ending completely alters the nature of the story that preceded it, and which as a result requires that I fundamentally rethink my opinion of how that story functions.

 Plot Summary of Death of the Author

-Second, shortly after Zelu learns of this setback, she also receives an email from the literary agent with whom she has recently been in contact, and learns that the dense and meandering novel she has spent the past ten or so years writing has been rejected by every single one of the publishers to whom it was marketed.
-As a result, Zelu realizes that it's unlikely this story will ever see commercial release, with the past ten years that Zelu has spent writing this book culminating in what Zelu herself immediately regards as a total waste of her time.
+Second, shortly after Zelu receives this news, she also receives an email from the literary agent with whom she has recently been in contact, and learns that the dense and meandering academic novel she has spent the past ten or so years writing has been rejected by every single one of the publishers to whom it was marketed.
+As a result, Zelu realizes that it's unlikely this story will ever see commercial release, with the past ten years that she's spent writing this book culminating in what Zelu herself immediately regards as a total waste of her time.

 It's in this way that Zelu's art begins to function as a catalyst for her own personal liberation.
 While revenue that Zelu earns from the sale of Rusted Robots allows her to finally afford a home of her own, Hugo's experimental prosthetic limbs (called exos) likewise grant Zelu a freedom of movement she has lacked for the entirety of her adult life.
-Moreover, all of these changes are brought about, in effect, by the imaginary science-fictional world that Zelu has created--a world which is itself born of the deeply personal feelings of joy and rejection that have defined Zelu's existence.
+Moreover, all of these changes are framed as having been brought about by the imaginary science-fictional world that Zelu has created--a world which is itself born of the deeply personal feelings of joy and rejection that have defined Zelu's life.

 Plot Summary of Rusted Robots